Multi-soliton solutions of the two-dimensional matrix Davey-Stewartson equation: Davey-Stewartson equation

-Let $u,v$ are two non--singular $s\times s$ matrix functions of $x,y$, i.e. each matrix element is a function of $x,y$ coordinates of two--dimensional space.
-Partial derivatives of these functions up to some sufficient large order are assumed to exist.
+Let $u$ and $v$ be two non--singular $s\times s$ matrix functions of $x,$ $y$, and $t$, i.e. each matrix element is a function of the $x$ and $y$ coordinates of the two-dimensional space and the time $t$.
+Partial derivatives of these functions up to a sufficiently high order are assumed to exist.